 - They can fit almost anywhere you want them in terms of cleaning abilities.
 In fact, many of them will have a variety of attachment heads to help you when you want to clean the floor under or around your furniture, as well as tight corners along the baseboard.
 This makes cleaning so much easier.
 Many of their attachments are also highly specialized to take care of specific surfaces, including hardwood.

 - They are perfectly designed for transportation and are typically lightweight, since most of the weight is focused in the canister.
 You will find it very easy to use and store, and they won’t take up tons of space that you could use for something else.
-This makes it easier to keep them behind your kitchen or any other storage area once you are done using them.
+This makes it easier to keep them near your kitchen or any other storage area once you are done using them.

-- They’re a great cleaning option if you happen to suffer from asthma or allergies, as well as homes that have pets that shed fur everywhere.
+- They’re a great cleaning option if you happen to suffer from asthma or allergies, as well as for homes that have pets that shed fur everywhere.
 Everything is stored in the canister, and when emptying the bin, you can easily ensure that none of the vacuumed particles escape back into your air.

 - This might seem minor, but you might not like the idea of dragging a canister vacuum behind you the entire time you’re cleaning.
 If you’ve been using an upright vacuum or a different type most of your life, you might feel like this transition is a pain.
 Because of this, they’re troublesome when you’re trying to clean areas of your house with high traffic, like your kitchen.